 1. Preschool children aged five and under must always be closely supervised (“within sight”) by a responsible adult.

 2. Children between the ages of five and eight must be directly supervised (in the same room or area of the library) by a responsible adult.
 Caregivers must remain in the building while a child is attending a library program.

 3. Children aged nine and older left unattended must be mature enough to follow the library’s Patron Behavior Policy.
 Consequences for violating this policy may include being asked to leave the library.
 As a general rule, if a parent or guardian feels a child is not mature enough to be left home alone without supervision, or to leave the library building alone, he or she is not mature enough to be left unattended in the library.
 Disruptive or inappropriate behavior by unattended children will not be tolerated.
 The disruptive child will be given one warning; and notice that a second warning will mean ejection from the library.
 If ejection should be necessary, a reasonable attempt will be made to notify a parent/guardian by phone.

 4. Numerous unexpected events may occur, requiring that the library close without notice.
 Children should have an emergency phone number with them when using the library unattended.

 5. Parents/guardians are expected to supervise and manage children’s behavior while using the library.
-Disruptive behavior, including running, shouting, screaming, throwing objects, pulling large numbers of books from shelves without intending to use them, jumping or climbing on library furniture, banging on computer keyboards, banging on the tortoise’s cage, or otherwise interfering with other patrons’ use of the library, are not acceptable.
+Disruptive behavior, including running, shouting, screaming, throwing objects, pulling large numbers of books from shelves without intending to use them, jumping or climbing on library furniture, banging on computer keyboards, or otherwise interfering with other patrons’ use of the library, are not acceptable.
 If parents are unable to curb the child’s disruptive behavior, the family will be asked to leave the library.